jstormes/php-docker-quickstart/README.md

 ## To publish the production image

+Edit the lines in `docker-compose.yml` that specify the `image:` name to match your Docker Hub account and repository.

-To publish the production image to Docker Hub, run `docker compose push php-prod`.
+To push the production image to Docker Hub, run `docker compose push php-prod`.

 ## Production hosting